PayU-EMEA/woo-payu-payment-gateway/README.md

 **If you have any questions or issues, feel free to contact our technical support: tech@payu.pl.**

-PayU account is a web application designed as an e-wallet for shoppers willing to open an account, define their payment options, see their purchase history, and manage personal profiles.

 **Important:** This plugin works only with **REST API (checkout) points of sales (POS)**.

 ## Features